 St. Patrick’s Day Feast: Eating and Drinking the Irish Way

-This year, make your St. Patrick’s Day celebrations truly unforgettable by serving up a traditional Irish stpatfoodfeast.
+This year, make your St. Patrick’s Day celebrations truly unforgettable by serving up a traditional Irish feast.
 For your menu planning inspiration, check out our guide to St. Patty’s Day food, including hearty stews, traditional Colcannon, soda bread and green-colored desserts.
 Plus get to the lowdown on why we drink green beer (and eat green cupcakes) on this Irish festival

 The Traditional St. Patty’s Day Feast